Eunanibus/MMM-Globe/README.md

-# MMM-HTTPRequestDisplay
+# MMM-Globe
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can translate XML responses from HTTP requests and display formatted information.
-Sensors such as Arduino's, ESP8266, Microcontrollers or small servers that maintain sensor data based as XML may find this useful.
+It displays a rotating globe constructed of Hexadecimal shapes specifically formatted to look great on a Magic Mirror.

-This is version 1.0 and therefore not at a stage for widespread use.
+Extensive thanks and gratitude to the globe object's original creator <a href="https://www.robscanlon.com">Rob Scanlon</a> for all his help and support.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/Eunanibus/MMM-HTTPRequestDisplay`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/Eunanibus/MMM-Globe`.
 A new folder will appear.
 2. Add it to the modules array in the `config/config.js` (see next step below)

 ## Using the module